nodegoat/documentation/usage/API/store.md

 #### Response

 The result from your submission to the nodegoat API can be found in the JSON response under the key 'data'.
-An array will be returned with the Object IDs that have been 'added', 'updated', or 'deleted'.
+A list will be returned with the Object IDs that have been 'added', 'updated', or 'deleted'.